rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 * Practiced using `assert` statements to enforce assumptions about program state and input data, observing how `AssertionError` is raised and how VS Code highlights the point of failure.

 **Reflections & Insights**:
-* A systematic approach to debugging (identify, isolate, diagnose, fix) is far more efficient than trial-and-error, especially as code complexity grows.
-This will save significant time in developing and refining energy models.
+* A systematic approach to debugging (identify, isolate, diagnose, fix) is more efficient than trial-and-error, especially as code complexity grows.
+This will save time in developing and refining energy models.
 * VS Code's integrated debugger offers a powerful and intuitive way to understand program execution. **Stepping through code, inspecting variables in real-time, and using the Debug Console** provides much deeper insight than `print()` statements alone, especially for complex logical flows or functions with many variables.
-This is a critical skill for developing robust simulation and ML code.
+This is a important skill for developing robust simulation and ML code.
 * The concept of using `assert` statements throughout code is a powerful proactive measure.
 It forces developers to explicitly state assumptions about data shapes, types, and model behavior, which can catch errors much earlier in the development cycle, preventing silent failures.
-* **Connection to Project**: Debugging skills are indispensable for developing reliable ML models and energy simulation tools.
+* **Connection to Project**: Debugging skills are valuable for developing reliable ML models and energy simulation tools.
 Issues can arise from incorrect data inputs, flawed algorithms, or unexpected interactions between different code modules.
-Proficiency here will directly impact the accuracy and trustworthiness of my generative design outcomes.
+Proficiency in this will directly impact the accuracy and trustworthiness of my generative design outcomes.

 **Challenges**:
 * Initially getting comfortable with the various debugging controls (step over, step into, continue) in VS Code and understanding when to use each.
-* Diagnosing silent failures (where a program runs but produces incorrect output without throwing an error) remains challenging; this is where `assert` statements and thorough unit testing become critical.
+* Diagnosing silent failures (where a program runs but produces incorrect output without throwing an error) remains challenging; this is where `assert` statements and thorough unit testing become important.

 **How I Addressed It**:
 * Worked through VS Code's official Python debugging tutorials to familiarize myself with the interface and features.